WireCell/wire-cell-ress/README.md

-# Regression for Sparse Signal
+# RRegression for Sparse Signal